-A student may be removed from his/her Field Experiences or Clinical Teaching at any time upon the request of the building principal or the Cooperating Teacher.
-If this happens during the Early Field Experience semesters, the Office of Field Experience will attempt to identify a second placement in which the student can finish all required activities and hours during that semester.
-If the student is asked to leave his/her placement during the Clinical Teaching I or Clinical Teaching II semester and an alternative placement cannot be found, the student will receive a grade of Incomplete for the clinical teaching course and be assigned to a second placement for the following semester.
-Should the student be asked to leave his/her Clinical Teaching during this second placement, he/she may be terminated from the Program.
-All students must meet requirements stated in the Professional Dispositions Document.
+A student may be removed from his/her field experiences or clinical teaching at any time upon the request of the building principal or the cooperating teacher.
+If this happens during the early field experience semesters, the Office of Field Experience will attempt to identify a second placement in which the student can finish all required activities and hours during that semester.
+If the student is asked to leave his/her placement during the Clinical Teaching I or Clinical Teaching II semester and an alternative placement cannot be found, the student may receive a grade of Incomplete for the clinical teaching course and be assigned to a second placement for the following semester.
+(This is dependent on the date of the removal Should the student be asked to leave his/her clinical teaching during this new second placement, he/she may be terminated from the Program.
+All students must meet requirements stated in the Professional Dispositions document.

 A candidate may be subject to expedited dismissal from the teacher education program for an egregious violation of the COED Dispositions Policy.
-Examples of possible egregious violations include but are not limited to: engaging in illegal or unethical conduct involving minor children or conduct which would be grounds for dismissal from a teaching position, mishandling of private and confidential student information, and serious violations of the University of Texas at Arlington Honor Code and Code of Conduct.
-(Professional Dispositions)
+Examples of possible egregious violations include but are not limited to: engaging in illegal or unethical conduct involving minor children or conduct which would be grounds for dismissal from a teaching position, mishandling of private and confidential student information, and serious violations of the University of Texas at Arlington Honor Code and Code of Conduct (Professional Dispositions and related coursework.